Entering My 'Power Decade'

 I turn 30 this month.
 To be, at 30, unmarried, childless, career still evolving, and happy about it, as I am, is still viewed with suspicion, especially for women.
 While we’ve mostly divorced specific ages from expected signifiers of “adulthood”—marriage, children, home ownership, defined career—there’s still an underlying social expectation for women and men alike: Your 30s are when you “settle down.”

-Now that the chronological experience of life has been scrambled and the expected scripts tossed out, crossing over into 30 feels like the beginning of some real fun.
+For people in their 20s-30s, and for me more personally, the chronological experience of life has been scrambled and the expected scripts tossed out.
+So now, crossing over into 30 feels like the beginning of some real fun.

 Cover January 2017